brunokoga/Montevideo/advancedRaceGuide_dir/featuredRaces/tengus.md

 **Prerequisites** : Character level 3rd, tengu.

 **Benefit** : Once per day, you can assume the form of a human whose nose is the length of your beak.
-This spell-like ability functions as _ [alter self](spell_dir/alterSelf#_alter-self_ with a caster level equal to your level.
+This spell-like ability functions as _ [alter self](spell_dir/alterSelf#_alter-self)_ with a caster level equal to your level.
 While in this form you gain the scent ability and a +2 bonus to your Strength score.
-Because your long nose in this form clearly indicates you are not fully human, you do not gain the normal bonus to [Disguise](skill_dir/disguise#_disguise) checks for using a polymorph effect (however, you could possibly explain the nose as an unfortunate curse or deformity, or hide it with an item such as a plague doctor's mask.
+Because your long nose in this form clearly indicates you are not fully human, you do not gain the normal bonus to [Disguise](skills/disguise#_disguise) checks for using a polymorph effect (however, you could possibly explain the nose as an unfortunate curse or deformity, or hide it with an item such as a plague doctor's mask).

 ### Scavenger's Eye